 Most collectibles experts advise people to "buy what they like."
 That means if you really want something, then spend the money, but don't expect it to increase in value.
 In fact, some collectibles don't even hold their original value, much less increase over time.

-Here's what you need to know about all types of collectibles ranging from Beanie Babies and Precious Moments figurines to collector's plates and Barbie dolls, and what you can expect if you try to sell them.
+Here's what you need to know about all types of collectibles, ranging from Beanie Babies and Precious Moments figurines to collector's plates and Barbie dolls, and what you can expect if you try to sell them.

 01 of 03

-Mass Production–Beanie Babies, Barbie Dolls and Other Toy Collectibles
+What to Know About Beanie Babies, Barbie Dolls and Other Toy Collectibles

 One of the main things to keep in mind when you're evaluating collectible toys is that thousands, if not millions, of these items were made when they were new.
 Compound that with the fact that they were purchased as collectibles to begin with, rather than toys to be played with, and you have a recipe for a stagnant or declining financial future.